 To get more of the culinary scene in Helsinki, try this private food and beer tour.
 It’ll take you through different areas and give you an insight into Finland’s food culture.
 Check here for prices and availability

 If you want to get to know Finnish food even better, this Helsinki food tour looks delicious and informative.

 Ride the Helsinki trams!

 Helsinki’s tram system is one of the oldest electrified systems in the world, and it’s absurdly easy to navigate (same goes for the über simple metro system!).
 You can take tram line 2 to see Helsinki’s main sites, though I also really loved tram the views from tram 4.

-The winter garden
+Stroll through Helsinki’s winter garden

 Helsinki’s Winter Garden is a greenhouse filled with over 200 different plants.
 Rachel took me here on a particularly cold winter’s day, when it was just so nice to escape into some warmth and humidity for a bit.
 I think if I were living in Helsinki I would make regular visits to the winter garden – at least in the winter!